Consistency conditions for brane tilings: Dimer configurations

 gives the required module.
 Conversely, say we have a bungalow $M$ with associated loop $S$ contained in $\mathfrak{T}_{n+1}$.
 Without loss of generality it encloses $\kappa^{-1}(n+1)$, and we set $j=\kappa^{-1}(n+1)$.
 Then the bungalow given by the cokernel of the map

-gives a loop contained in $\mathfrak{T}_n$, and, by induction, alternating edges are contained in $D_n$.
+gives a loop $S'$ contained in $\mathfrak{T}_n$, and, by induction, alternating edges are contained in $D_n$.
+Furthermore, since $<_{i_0}$ is a total order when restricted to the set of tiles containing any given vertex of $\tilde{F}$, it follows that $S'$ contains all the tiles of $\mathfrak{T}_n$ that border $\kappa^{-1}(n+1)$.
 We deduce from the indicated extension of $D_n$ that the loop $S$ has alternating edges in $D_{n+1}$.
-This completes the proof of the Proposition, and the proof of Theorem (\ref{asymptoticdimers}). \end{proof}
+This completes the proof of the proposition, and the proof of Theorem (\ref{asymptoticdimers}). \end{proof}